-A day treatment program or continuing treatment program is a planned combination of diagnostic, treatment and rehabilitative services offered by the Office of Mental Retardation and Developmental Disabilities or the Office of Mental Health.
+A day treatment program or continuing treatment program is a planned combination of diagnostic, treatment and rehabilitative services offered by the Office for People With Developmental Disabilities or the Office of Mental Health.

 Department-Established Reimbursement Fee

 A Department-established reimbursement fee is the fee for any given mode of transportation that the Department has determined will ensure the efficient provision of appropriate transportation to Medicaid enrollees in order for the enrollee to obtain necessary medical care or services.